Civil and Criminal Psychological Evaluations and Testimony - Expert Witness

 Expert Testimony in Criminal Court

-Evaluation of Competency to Stand Trial: Dr. Williams uses a standardized competency measure, the ECST-R, which carefully and systematically walks the defendant through his or her understanding of the various aspects of the courtroom process, assesses his or her ability to cooperate with the attorney in an effective manner, and assesses for feigning incompetence.
+• Evaluation of Competency to Stand Trial: Dr. Williams uses a standardized competency measure, the ECST-R, which carefully and systematically walks the defendant through his or her understanding of the various aspects of the courtroom process, assesses his or her ability to cooperate with the attorney in an effective manner, and assesses for feigning incompetence.
 The ECST-R is predicated on the Dusky standard.
+Dr. Williams has also testified in challenges to restoration of competency, involving individuals who have remained incompetent even after State Hospital treatment.

 Dr. Williams offers testimony in three broad areas: psychotherapy malpractice, emotional damages and fitness for duty.